zhangxingshuo/math-research-17/log.md

 ## June 11
 - Found a very useful thesis paper from UMich about large-scale single and multiple graphs ([link to paper](https://web.eecs.umich.edu/~dkoutra/Danai_Koutra_thesis_CMU-CS-15-126.pdf))
 - TimeCrunch algorithm for summarizing temporal graphs by Shah et al ([link to paper](https://www.cs.cmu.edu/~neilshah/research/papers/TimeCrunch.KDD.2015.pdf))
+- Algorithm for determining coherent patterns in dynamic networks, and condensing large-scale graphs into important temporal structures
 - Started implementing automated graph and Laplacian generation using both igraph and NetworkX
 - NetworkX is slightly more convenient as it has built-in integration with numpy and linear algebra methods